lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 oc expose svc/nodejs-ex --hostname=www.example.com
 ```

-Note: You can find the URL, where your application is hosted, in the web console > **Applications** > **Services** and there you can choose the right service.
+* Note: You can find the URL, where your application is hosted, in the web console > **Applications** > **Services** and there you can choose the right service.
+(Refer to step 6 to enable a hostname and a route)
-Note: If you also would like to connect a database, like MongoDB, please refer to step 4.2 .
+* Note: If you also would like to connect a database, like MongoDB, please refer to step 4.2 .

 ### 3.3.
 Apache httpd